 Women make up 75% of the global paid health workforce, yet compared to their male counterparts, they regularly face challenges impacting their job performance, compensation, and career advancement.
 These challenges include gender discrimination, resulting in: unequal pay, treatment in the workplace, or advancement opportunities; violence and sexual harassment; restricted independence or mobility outside the home; and the burden of balancing pregnancy and family expectations with their job.

-MCSP works to overcome these barriers by empowering female health workers and students, and fostering supportive working environments for women in the health workforce.
-Our approach includes the following:
+MCSP worked to overcome these barriers by empowering female health workers and students, and fostering supportive working environments for women in the health workforce.
+Our approach included the following: